WilsonMongwe/ClassificationAndRegressionExamples/README.md

 	0) Boston house price dataset - which is a regression problem
 	1) Iris dataset - which is a classification problem

+## Nested sampling

+Nested sampling is an approach for calculating bayesian evidences while simultaneously computing the posterior probability distribution of the parameters.
+The basics steps of this algorithm are:

+	0) Draw N 'live points' from the prior, and evaluate their likelihoods
+	1) Delete the lowest likelihood live point, and replace it with a new point drawn from the prior, but at higher likelihood
+	2) Repeat 1) until some stopping criteria is met.

 ## Prior

 We assumed a standard normal disrtibution as the prior distribution over the weights (including the biases) for both problem types (regression and classification).
+This assumption can be relaxed.

 ## Likelihood